JeremyBakker/Lemma/README.md

 ```
 $ cd Lemma
 ```
-Then host your server, then open your favorite internet browser and go to your [Local Host - port: 8080](http://localhost:8080/).
+Then host your server, open your favorite internet browser and go to your [Local Host - port: 8080](http://localhost:8080/).

 ## Usage